Wilewee/A3EPS/Firmware/MCP4725/README.md

 # STM32 MCP4725
-STM32 firmware to use the CJMCU-I2C DAC Breakout - MCP4725 module development board.
+STM32 code to use the CJMCU-I2C DAC Breakout - MCP4725 module development board.

 ## Installation
-To use this code, you need to generate base code for your STM32 micro with STM32CubeMX.
+To use this code, you need to generate a base code for your STM32 micro with STM32CubeMX (**TODO!!**).
 After that you can simply insert mcp4725.c file into Src-folder and mcp4725.h file into Inc-folder.
 Include mcp4725.h in main.c and installation is done.

 ## Example
 Here is a simple usage example